chmike/securecookie/README.md

 When the server receive this request, it checks the cookie validity to determine who that client is and if he is legitimate.
 All is fine.
 The order is then forwarded to the pizza chef.
-The pizza is later deliver to the user.
+The pizza is later delivered to the user.

 Now comes the vilain.
 He set up some random site with a form and a validation button that the victim will very likely click (e.g., "Subscribe to spam" with a *Please no* button as validation button).
 The vilain has set up the form so that the URL associated to the validation button is the URL to order pizzas.
-He will have added a hidden field to order 10 pizzas.
+He will have added a hidden field with the number of pizzas to order set to 10!

 When the user click that validation button, his browser will send a request to pizza ordering site with the field value and the secure cookie since the